2uanDM/VRPTW-Optimization-Project/README.md

-# Miniproject: Solving VRPTW optimization problem using many Algorithms
+# Project: Solving VRPTW optimization problem using many Algorithms

 This repository contains source of many optimizing algorithms for **VRPTW** (Vehicle Routing Problem with Time Windows) such as: